Krypteria/Proxll/README.md

 [*] Compiling proxy DLL (x64)
 [+] Proxy DLL generated at \template\bin
 ```

+*Note: Proxll uses debug prints to give feedback during the execution process of the resulting DLL.
+These prints can be viewed with [DebugView](https://learn.microsoft.com/es-es/sysinternals/downloads/debugview).*

 ## TL;DR Proxy DLL & Proxll approach
 In this section, I’ll explain what a proxy DLL is.
 If you're already familiar with the concept, feel free to skip ahead.